-Find Duplicate Songs by Title, Artist, and Album
+Find Duplicate Songs by Title, Artist, Album, and Genre

 Duplicate Song Finder with audio waves and studio microphone